pdxdave/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .forEach doesn't return anything.
+For each array element it will call the function, and when it's finished, it's done.
+I think .forEach is a good general tool if touching each element in an array is important.

+The .map also calls the function and passes through each array element, but it will build a new array with the values.
+Map is great for changing elements in an array.
+For instance, in the case of numbers, multiplying each number by something like 3 and returning a new array with the changes.

 2. What is the difference between a function and a method?

+  A method is a function inside of an object, or should I say within the scope of an object.
+So I guess one could say a method works implicitly inside the object it is called in.

+  A function is called by name.
+Perhaps one could say a method is too, but I think the difference is that a function doesn't have  an object associated with it.

 3. What is closure?

+  This is where an inner function has access to an outer function that encapsulates it.
+Maybe it would be better to say it's a function that is inside the scope of another function and has access to its variables.

 4. Describe the four rules of the 'this' keyword.

+   I will have to create an example to help with these answers.

+   First: Global context.
+When in the global scope, the value of 'this' will be in the window/console Object.

+   Second: Implicit binding.
+Whenever a function is called by a preceding dot, the object left of the dot gets “this”.  myDog gets “this”.

+		const myDog = {
+            greeting: “Woof”;
+            dogTalk: function(food){
+ 		    console.log(`${this.dogTalk}, I like ${food}`
+		  }
+        };
+         myDog.greeting(‘bones’);

+    Third: New Binding.
+Whenever a constructor function is used, ‘this’ refers to the specific instance of the object that is created and returned by the constructor function.
+‘This’ is referring to peter and sally.

+		function Person(name){
+  		   this.name = name;
+           this.talk = function() {
+  			console.log(this.name + ‘ is having fun’);
+          }
+		}
+		const peter = new Person(‘Peter’);
+        const sally = new Person(‘Sally’);

+     Fourth: Explicit Binding.
+When Javascript’s call or apply method is used, ‘this’ is explicitly defined.
+This can been seen using .call, .apply, or .bind.
+In this case, peter and sally will switch.

+		function Person(name){
+  		    this.name = name;
+            this.talk = function() {
+  			console.log(this.name + ‘ is having fun’);
+          }
+		}
+		const peter = new Person(‘Peter’);
+        const sally = new Person(‘Sally’);

+        peter.talk.call(sally);
+        sally.talk.call(peter);

 5. Why do we need super() in an extended class?

+    Super is used to access and call functions on an object’s parent.

 ## Project Set up